tiffanynle/SemEval-2026-Task13/README.md

 **Dataset Size**:
 - Train - 500K samples (238K Human-Written | 262K Machine-Generated)
 - Validation - 100K samples

+**Target Metric** - Macro F1-score (we will build the leaderboard based on it), but you are free to use whatever works best for your approach during training.

 ---

 ###  Subtask B: Multi-Class Authorship Detection